Who are the best players in the NBA?

 Statistics from the 2018-19 season (per game, advanced, offensive rating per 100 possessions and defensive rating per 100 possessions — sourced from Basketball-Reference) and my feel for a player shaped the rankings.
 Below average and above average ranges were identified for statistical categories in order to separate players in particular roles.
 An analysis of G League statistics helped separate players in the developing and two-way categories.
 Some players shifted from starters to reserves.
 Others moved from one bench role to another, skills shining when viewed from another perspective.
 For example, what would happen if we considered Michael Carter-Williams a wing defender rather than a ballhandler?

 Before we get to the rankings, I want to acknowledge the players it would be unfair to rank: 15 injured players expected to be out for an extended period of time, or whose immediate health remains a question mark.
-This list of six starters, four reserves, one designated veteran and four developing players would otherwise crack these rankings:
+This list of seven starters, four reserves, two designated veterans and three developing players would otherwise crack these rankings:

 - John Wall — ruptured left Achilles tendon, last game 12/8/2018, “no defined timeline to return”

-- Klay Thompson — torn anterior cruciate ligament in his left knee, last game 6/13/2019, may return in February or March
+- Klay Thompson — torn anterior cruciate ligament in his left knee, last game 6/13/2019, out until at least All-Star break in February

 - Victor Oladipo — ruptured quad tendon in his right knee, last game 1/23/2019, return unknown, possibly in December or January